ganrad/openai-api-router/README.md

 **Recommended for Usage Scenario 3**

-1. Containerize the AI Services Gateway and deploy it on a serverless container platform such as *Azure Container Apps*.
+1. Containerize the AI Services API Gateway and deploy it on a serverless container platform such as *Azure Container Apps*.

    We will not be describing the steps for this option here.
 Readers can follow the deployment instructions described in Azure Container Apps documentation [here](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-code-to-cloud?source=recommendations&tabs=bash%2Ccsharp&pivots=acr-remote).
-2. Containerize the AI Services Gateway and deploy it on a container platform such as *Azure Kubernetes Service*.
+2. Containerize the AI Services API Gateway and deploy it on a container platform such as *Azure Kubernetes Service*.
 Refer to Sections **B** and **E** below.

 ### Critical Notes